 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value hierarchy distinguishes between (1) market participant assumptions developed based on market data obtained from independent sources (observable inputs) and (2) an entity's own assumptions about market participant assumptions developed based on the best information available in the circumstances (unobservable inputs).
-The fair value hierarchy consists of three broad levels, which gives the highest priority to Level 3.
+The fair value hierarchy consists of three broad levels, which gives the highest priority to Level 1 and the lowest priority to Level 3.
 The three levels of the fair value hierarchy are described below: